KordingLab/ANN_psychophysics/README.md

 ### Organization

 All subpanels for figures in the paper can be produced by running code in the appropriate notebook in `figure_notebooks`.
+Many figures can be run locally, but some will strictly require cuda.
+All notebbooks can be run on Google Colab.

+### External files

+Imagenet crops can be downloaded at: https://drive.usercontent.google.com/download?id=1mF46SUDKzG0LkWkNGV1fP2hTEgW5WbF_

 |   | Run | View |
 | - | --- | ---- |